apache/skywalking-website/content/blog/2021-02-04-skywalking-trace-threadpool/index.md

 Is there a way to propagate context without changing the business code?
 Yes.

-Skywalking java agent enhances an instance by add a field and implement an interface.
+Skywalking java agent enhances a class by add a field and implement an interface.
 The ThreadPoolExecutor is a special class that is used widely.
 We even don't know when and where it is loaded.
 Most JVMs do not allow changes in the class file format for classes that have been loaded previously.
 So skywalking can not always enhance the ThreadPoolExecutor properly.
 However, we can apply advice to the ThreadPoolExecutor#execute method and wrap the Runnable param using our own agent, then enhance the wrapper class by skywalking java agent.
 An advice do not change the layout of a class.

 Now we should decide how to do this.
-You can use the RunnableWrapper in the maven artifact org.apache.skywalking:apm-toolkit-trace to wrap the param, but you will face another problem.
+You can use the RunnableWrapper in the maven artifact org.apache.skywalking:apm-toolkit-trace to wrap the param, but you need to face another problem.
 This RunnableWrapper has a plugin whose active condition is checking if there is @TraceCrossThread.
-Byte buddy in skywalking will use net.bytebuddy.pool.TypePool.Default.WithLazyResolution.LazyTypeDescription to find the annotations of a class.
+Agent core uses net.bytebuddy.pool.TypePool.Default.WithLazyResolution.LazyTypeDescription to find the annotations of a class.
 The LazyTypeDescription finds annotations by using a URLClassLoader with no urls if the classloader is null(bootstrap classloader).
 So it can not find the @TraceCrossThread class unless you change the LocationStrategy of skywalking java agent builder.